khawarizmus/hijri-week-calendar-proposal/content.typ

 // source: https://github.com/unicode-org/icu/blob/main/icu4c/source/i18n/islamcal.cpp#L572

-// TODO: Khalid to double check how to rephrase this *Implementation inaccuracies:* The current implementation inaccurately handles negative years (before the Hijra) and months can potentially have up to 31 days, which deviates from the actual lunar month length making it incompatible with HWC.
+*Implementation inaccuracies:* The current implementation inaccurately handles negative years, which are years before the Hijra.
+Additionally, months can potentially have up to 31 days, deviating from the actual lunar month length of 29 or 30 days.
+It can also have years with 353 days, which deviates from the Hijri year length of 354 or 355 days, making it incompatible with the HWC.

 // source: https://github.com/unicode-org/icu/blob/main/icu4c/source/i18n/islamcal.cpp#L229